Culture

 Wyclef Jean

-International superstar, Wyclef Jean gave a once-in-a-lifetime performance on Wednesday night, with breakout star and Virgin Island’s native Pumpa closing out the weeklong celebration on the 4th of July with an epic homecoming show.
+International superstar, Wyclef Jean gave a once-in-a-lifetime performance on Wednesday night.
+The breakout star and Virgin Island’s native Pumpa closed out the weeklong celebration.

 More 2024 St. John Celebration highlights

-Additional highlights from the St. John Celebration included the crowning of the 2024 Carnival Queen, Princess and Prince, J’ouvert, and Parade Day, which featured revelers adorned in ornate and traditional costumes processing through the streets of Cruz Bay.
+Additional highlights from the event included the crowning of the 2024 Carnival Queen, Princess and Prince, J’ouvert, and Parade Day, which featured revelers adorned in ornate and traditional costumes processing through the streets of Cruz Bay.

 For more information about the U.S. Virgin Islands, please visit https://www.visitusvi.com/.